LEVELS 10 to 20 1980-1990

 The final award had no academic importance, but to this day I still consider it the best award I have ever received.
 The senior class voted on personality types.
 They were, to some degree, a bit of tongue-in-cheek awards.
 Things like best smile, most likely to succeed, shyest, biggest flirt, and so forth.
 My peers voted me as the “most polite” graduating boy with Tonya Winn the “most polite” graduating girl.
 Yes, that is the award I cherish.
 Even though it had no official importance except to the 147 members of my graduating class.

-Church.
 I was very active in The Church of Jesus Christ of Latter-day Saints.
 I served in the Aaronic Priesthood as Deacon, Teacher, and Priest.
 I did my duties well and consistently.
-During my senior year I was the only young man my age who attended church frequently enough to be dependable for doing priesthood duties.
-I held church, youth leadership positions.
+During my senior year I was the only young man my age who attended church in our ward frequently enough to be dependable for doing priesthood duties.
+I held church youth leadership positions.
 Also, my senior year I was asked to be the main youth leader for the summer youth conference.
 I received the ordinances of the temple a few weeks before entering the mission field.